-- 9.1.1.1.
-Members of the National Executive in the Seventh Administration share a collective responsibility for government decisions and to advance coherent communication.
-Communication should adhere to the agreed upon communication framework of the Seventh Administration and pursue common communication goals that are aligned with the administration's principles. - 9.1.1.2.
-Honouring the value and reputation of the government and public institutions in all communication activities builds public trust, confidence and integrity between government and the people it serves.
-Communication is a professional function and all content should be driven by minimum programme priorities of the Seventh Administration (Statement of Intent of the GNU, 2024).
-The GCIS coordinates communication on key transversal programmes to ensure integrated planning and coherent government communication of messaging. - 9.1.1.3.
-The Minister in The Presidency, supported by the DG: GCIS, holds the fortnightly post-Cabinet media briefings and continues to popularise government news in the media. - 9.1.1.4.
-Premiers and Mayors to hold regular post-EXCO media briefings to update residents on key development and programmes in the province and municipality.
+- 9.1.1.1 Members of the National Executive in the 7th democratic administration share a collective responsibility for government decisions and to advance coherent communication.
+Communication should adhere to the agreed upon communication framework of the 7th Administration and pursue common communication goals that are aligned with the 7th Administration's principles. - 9.1.1.2 Honouring the value and reputation of the government and public institutions in all communication activities builds public trust, confidence and integrity between government and the people it serves.
+Communication is a professional function, and all content should be driven by minimum programme priorities of the 7th Administration (Statement of Intent of the GNU, 2024).
+On key transversal programmes, communication is coordinated by the GCIS to ensure integrated planning and coherent government communication of messaging. - 9.1.1.3 The Minister in The Presidency supported by the DG: GCIS fortnightly does post-Cabinet media briefings and continues to popularise government news in the media. - 9.1.1.4 Premiers and Mayors to hold regular post EXCO media briefings to ensure residents are updated on key development and programmes in the province and municipality.

-9.2.
-Occupying the Communication Space
+9.2 Occupying the Communication Space

-9.2.1.
-In support of the National Executive, there should be a plethora of government voices.
-DGs, Deputy DGs (DDGs), chief directors, programme specialists and technical experts must serve as communicators to influence the narrative.
+9.2.1 In support of the National Executive there should be a plethora of government voices.
+Directors-General, Deputy Directors-General, Chief Directors, Programme Specialists and Technical Experts need to serve as communicators to influence the narrative.

-9.3.
-Understanding your target audiences
+9.3 Understanding your target audiences

-- 9.3.1.
-Understanding who you are communicating with is essential for crafting effective messages.Identifying and segmenting target audiences allows for more personalised and relevant communication. - 9.3.2.
-The GSM allows communicators to better understand citizens, and to create greater alignment between citizens' needs, and government services and messages.
-The model segments the population into five broad groups, highlighting the needs, concerns and characteristics of the different citizens' groups.
-This ensures targeted communication rather than a blanketed communication approach. - 9.3.3.
-The main users of the GSM, government communicators and media-planners, should consistently use it as a reference and guiding tool when developing communication strategies, planning campaigns or developing communication content and/or material. - 9.3.4.
-This will ensure that communication strategies and campaigns address the specific communication needs of different segments within the South African population.
+- 9.3.1 Understanding who you are communicating with is essential for crafting effective messages.
+Identifying and segmenting target audiences allows for more personalised and relevant communication. - 9.3.2 The exiting Government Segmentation Model (GSM) allows communicators to better understand citizens, and to create greater alignment between citizen needs and government services and messages.
+The model segments the population into five broad groups highlighting the needs, concerns and

+- characteristics of the different citizen groups.
+This ensures targeted communication rather than a blanketed communication approach. - 9.3.3 The main users of the Government Segmentation Model (GSM), government communicators and media-planners should consistently use the GSM as a reference and guiding tool when developing communication strategies, planning campaigns or developing communication content and/or material. - 9.3.4 This will ensure that communication strategies and campaigns address the specific communication needs of different segments within the South African population.
 The use of the GSM will enable government communicators and media planners to maximise the impact of government communication campaigns.

-9.4.
-Direct Public Engagements
+9.4 Direct Public Engagements

-- 9.4.1.
-Direct public engagement is an effective form of communication that epitomises the ethos of development communication.
-It demonstrates a government that is in touch with and responsive to its people. - 9.4.2.
-The DDM Presidential Imbizo spearheaded by the President in direct engagement with citizens, paves the way for departments to hold similar follow-through engagements on their key programmes. - 9.4.3.
-The presence of ministers at frontline visits is essential as demonstrated repeatedly during the DDM Presidential Imbizo.
-When residents can engage directly
+- 9.4.1 Direct public engagement is an effective form of communication that epitomises the ethos of development communication.
+It demonstrates a government that is in touch with and responsive to its people. - 9.4.2 The District Development Model (DDM) Presidential Imbizo spearheaded by the President in direct engagement with citizens, paves the way for departments to hold similar follow-through engagements on their key programmes. - 9.4.3 The presence of ministers at frontline visits is essential as has been proved time and time again during DDM Presidential Imbizo.
+When residents can engage directly with leaders, they feel that their issues are being taken seriously.
+The presence of ministers is crucial in addressing issues such as poor service delivery, along with ensuring integrated intergovernmental planning, budgeting and implementation. - 9.4.4 The litmus test for Imbizo as a critical aspect of governance rests in its credibility in responding to the numerous issues that the public raises guided firmly by Batho Pele principles.